Home / All Documents / What Does A Medical Driving Licence Look Like (DVLA)

 DVLA Licence Revoked For Medical Reasons What It Looks Like

 Revocation is different from a medical licence.
+You do not get a special card.
 You receive a formal letter titled “Notice of Revocation.”
-You must return your photocard.
+You must return your photocard immediately.
 Do not drive.
-The letter will state the medical reason, the legal section (usually Section 94 of the Road Traffic Act), and your appeal rights.
+The letter will state the medical reason, the legal section, usually Section 94 of the Road Traffic Act, and your appeal rights.

-3. Decide whether to appeal (within 28 days) or reapply once your condition improves.
+• Decide whether to appeal within 28 days or reapply once your condition improves.

 DVLA Medical Code Reference Guide